Editing

 tag.
 Once this is done, simply double-click any cell to make changes.

-attribute can get tricky because the grid will expect a url input.
-To prevent this validation error from occurring, add validation="string"
+attribute can get tricky because the grid will expect a valid url input.
+To prevent this validation error from occurring, add [validation="string"]

 tag.
-This will change the expected input type for the <zg-column>
+This will change the validation method for the <zg-column>

 .